TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

                                                  //execution context
 }
 ```

 then you might see that this has exactly the semantics we need, where
 `local` is like `evalOn` in allowing us to locally change the
 execution context, but it will be restored to the previous value afterwards.

 ### Auto-yielding

+Auto-yielding is the automatic insertion of fiber yields into the runloop to
+ensure that a single fiber does not hog a CPU core and is not supported in CE2
-Auto-yielding is not supported in CE2 as yielding requires re-enqueuing the fiber
+as yielding requires re-enqueuing the fiber on a global queue and waiting for it
-on a global queue and waiting for it to be re-scheduled.
-This is too expensive
+to be re-scheduled.
+This is too expensive to be inserted automatically as the
+global queue requires coordination between the CPU cores to access this shared
+resource and will also result in CPU core-local caches being invalidated.
+If you
-to be inserted automatically.
-If you have a tight CPU-bound loop then you should
-insert `IO.shift` where appropriate whilst ensuring that the implicit `ContextShift`
+have a tight CPU-bound loop then you should insert `IO.shift` where appropriate
-is the one that represents the compute pool.
+whilst ensuring that the implicit `ContextShift` is the one that represents the
+current execution context (so you don't accidentally shift the execution to
+another pool).

 ### Obtaining a handle to the compute pool